Read about some

-Seriously consider buying an Istanbul Museum Pass for your visit to Topkapı.
+Consider buying an Istanbul Museum Pass for your visit to Topkapı (even though the pass is not valid for the Harem and the Hagia Irene church).
 If you plan to visit Hagia Sophia and several of the other included museums (such as the Mosaic Museum or Chora Church), it'll save you time and money.
 More...

 You can wander